-The accountability, or lack thereof, of decentralized institutions is perhaps irrelevant in a disarticulated political system, at least from the broader normative standpoint of the democratic potential of decentralization policies.
-Local institutions created through a

-'perfect' decentralization policy will fail when located in a disarticulated political context.
-The examples of fiscal decentralization in Senegal (Juul, 2006) and Uganda (Livingstone and Charlton, 2001) illustrate this failure.
-The success of community-based natural resource management policies, or other decentralization initiatives that seek to reformulate institutional arrangements at the local level, depends on the extent to which new or old institutions are made accountable through the interaction of multiple processes at multiple scales.
+The accountability, or lack thereof, of decentralised institutions is perhaps irrelevant in a disarticulated political system, at least from the broader normative standpoint of the democratic potential of decentralisation policies.
+Local institutions created through a 'perfect' decentralisation policy will fail when located in a disarticulated political context.
+The examples of fiscal decentralisation in Senegal (Juul 2006) and Uganda (Livingstone & Charlton 2001) illustrate this failure.
+The success of CBNRM policies, or other decentralisation initiatives that seek to reformulate institutional arrangements at the local level, depends on the extent to which new or old institutions are made accountable through the interaction of multiple processes at different scales.
 An articulated democratic system will enable local communities to influence local institutions.
 At the same time, the level of articulation in the political system will determine the degree to which communities can harness the accountability of higher institutions of representation in making local governments accountable.

-Political articulation is a dynamic outcome of interactions between the structure of electoral institutions, the competition between political parties, and patterns of political participation and mobilization.
-Decentralization policies, whether they involve devolution of power to elected local governments or creation of parallel institutions, create spaces for engagement of citizens and civil society with state agents.
+Political articulation is a dynamic outcome of interactions between the structure of electoral institutions, the competition between political parties, and patterns of political participation and mobilisation.
+Decentralisation policies, whether they involve devolution of power to elected local governments or creation of parallel institutions, create spaces for engagement of citizens and civil society with state agents.
 The effects of such policies on local governments depend on the level of political articulation.
-In highly articulated political systems, citizens can use the spaces created by decentralization to hold local elected representatives accountable.
-Accountability is a critical component for realizing the democratic potential of decentralization policies (Ribot, 2004).
+In highly articulated political systems, citizens can use the spaces created by decentralisation to hold local elected representatives accountable.
+Accountability is a critical component for realising the democratic potential of decentralisation policies (Ribot 2004).
 The central question is not whether institutions are downwardly accountable, but the manner in which they become so.
-The long list of mechanisms for encouraging downward accountability that scholars of decentralization have generated only serves to highlight the political process through which citizens and citizen groups engage with their representatives in order to hold them to account.
+The long list of mechanisms for encouraging downward accountability that scholars of decentralisation have generated only serves to highlight the political process through which citizens and citizen groups engage with their representatives in order to hold them to account (Ackerman 2004).

-Policies that create new institutions for decentralized natural resource management or other objectives will perform better when located in a democratic system with a high degree of articulation between political actors at different levels.
-The literature on accountability conveys a very low opinion of elections, almost always depicting them as 'crude instruments' of accountability (Agrawal and Ribot, 1999; Blair, 2000; Devas and Grant, 2003; Olowu, 2003).
+Policies that create new institutions for decentralised natural resource management or other objectives will perform better when implemented in a democratic system with a high degree of articulation between political actors at different levels.
+The literature on accountability conveys a very low opinion of elections, almost always depicting them as 'crude instruments' of accountability (Agrawal & Ribot 1999; Blair 2000; Devas & Grant 2003; Olowu 2003).
 Following Sivaramakrishnan's (2000) call for more 'ethnographies of political action', I take elections as the starting point of political engagement for citizens, as an integral part of a repertoire of mechanisms linking individuals and communities to their representatives.
 In a highly articulated political system, regular elections serve to amplify local agency, enabling communities to hold representatives accountable.
-Conversely, in disarticulated systems, citizens have limited opportunity to influence policy through engagement with the democratic process.
+Conversely, in disarticulated systems, citizens have limited opportunity to influence policy through engagement with the democratic process, often in spite of regular elections.